jondowson/pod/README.md

 With **'pod_dse'** you can easily create and manage multiple cluster setups (different versions/settings).
 You can deploy these different configurations to the same machines and they will not interfere with each other.
-As such pod is very useful in development/testing environments as well as in production when opscenter is not an option.
+As such **pod_dse** is very useful in development / testing environments as well as in production if opscenter is not an option.

 **Features:**
+- available: by using tarballs, pod does **not require root privileges** to setup a dse cluster.
 - flexible: can install a dse cluster locally and/or on remote machines (or span both).
 - complete: will distribute, untar and configure all software sent to each server.
-- simple: &nbsp; settings are defined in just **two** configuration files.
+- simple: settings are defined in just **two** configuration files.
     -  one for cluster-wide settings.
     -  one for server level settings.

 Out of the box - pod creates a desktop folder with all configured software, data and log folders all conveniently in one place.

-**Note:**
-By using tarballs, pod does **not require root privileges** to setup a dse cluster.
-Root access is, however, required when using opscenter, package installs or the dse-installer to setup a dse cluster.

 ## Get started with 'pod_dse'

 Quick Instructions (to work out of the box):